Dance

 Category/Age Group Class/Class Numbers

-VARIETY Solo Duet Small Group Large Group
+VARIETY Solo Duet Trio Quartet Small

 Song and Dance

-Own voice — no voice on cd of any kind, including spoken voice.
+Own voice — no voice on CD of any kind, including spoken voice.
 Routine suited to stage or musical theatre production; it must be choreographed to provide interest and entertainment beyond straight-line work.
 The routine must consist of 50% voice and 50% dance and will be adjudicated on both.
 Title of Dance required, please.

 Category/Age Group Class/Class Numbers